Nancy Pelosi: Assessments of second speakership

-Post-Democratic leadership (2023–present)
+Post–Democratic leadership (2023–present)

 On November 29, 2022, the Steering and Policy Committee of the House Democratic Caucus honorarily named Pelosi "speaker emerita" in the upcoming 118th U.S. Congress.
 Her second speakership, and her participation in the House Democratic Party leadership, concluded on January 3, 2023, at the end of the 117th Congress.

 Amid concerns about President Biden's reelection prospects in the 2024 presidential election, Pelosi and other Democratic officials urged him to withdraw his candidacy before the party's National Convention.
 She feared that his faltering candidacy might not only result in Trump's victory but also have a coattail effect that could bring Democrats defeat in the coinciding House and Senate elections, producing a Republican government trifecta.
 On July 10, Pelosi said the party encouraged Biden to make the decision because time was running out.
 He withdrew from the race on July 21 and endorsed Vice President Kamala Harris as the party's presidential nominee.
 Before Biden withdrew, Pelosi had told other California congressional Democrats that she believed a competitive "open process" should determine the new Democratic candidate.
 She endorsed Harris within one day.
 Although Harris did not win any primary elections, Pelosi insisted that the process that led to Harris's nomination was a "primary": "We had an open primary, and she won it.
 Nobody else got in the race."
 After Harris lost to Trump, Pelosi blamed Biden's late exit from the race and the lack of an open Democratic primary.

 Pelosi is a member of the House Baltic Caucus and the Congressional Equality Caucus.

-On November 6, 2025, Pelosi announced she would not seek reelection and would retire from Congress in 2027.
+On November 6, 2025, Pelosi announced she would not seek reelection and would retire from the House of Representatives in 2027.

+Post–political career

+In 2026, Pelosi announced that she would co-teach a course on Congress with Eric Schickler, a political science professor, at the University of California, Berkeley.